4 DAYS FROM $1,399

 3 DAYS FROM $1,299

-Take part in an unforgettably comprehensive tour of Northern Europe that combines two traveler favorite journeys: Ports of Timeless Wonder: London, Normandy & Scandinavian Gems and Jewels of Scandinavia, Baltic Capitals & St. Petersburg.
+Take part in Vantage Deluxe World Travel's unforgettably comprehensive small ship ocean cruise of Northern Europe.
 This experience begins in London and ends in Stockholm, revealing the unique cultures and rich history of 12 nations along the way!

 In all, 51 included features and Cultural Discoveries bring you into the heart of your many destinations.
 This journey is packed with explorations of iconic destinations — like Normandy’s D-Day beaches, Amsterdam and Bruges, and innovative Oslo — as well as smaller ports that only small ships like ours can reach, like the medieval port of Visby and charming Rønne, gateway to the seldom-visited “Gourmet Island” of Bornholm.

 When you’re not exploring the beauty of Northern Europe, indulge in the numerous amenities of the Ocean Odyssey.
-Treat yourself to a massage or a soak at the onboard spa, relax in the infinity pool, get energized in the gym, or sip a cocktail on the panoramic sun deck.
+Treat yourself to a massage or a soak at the onboard spa, get energized in the gym, or sip a cocktail on the panoramic sun deck.
 Our small passenger-to-crew ratio ensures optimum service, and if you want to explore more on your own, our complimentary onboard Concierge can help you customize your adventure.
+Traveling solo?
+Enjoy one of the landmark 15 cabins designed for solo travelers.
+Plus, while tendering will be required in some locations, the small size of our ship will allow for berthing in many port cities — meaning you’ll be able to walk right off the ship when we dock and spend more time in your destination!
 Plus, you'll have your choice of tours in many of the ports you visit, allowing you to indulge your specific interests.

 Beyond the photogenic castles and cathedrals, Ireland’s capital city brims with character: here, history flows along the cobblestone streets, swirls about centuries-old pubs, and evolves along with the arts and cuisine created by its youthful, innovative denizens.
 Explore Dublin Castle, Phoenix Park, and Trinity College on an included city tour to get a sense of Ireland’s past glory.
 With Dublin’s attractions right by your centrally located hotel, you’ll have an easy time getting to know this cosmopolitan city.